nmeum/saneterm/README.md

 On the other hand, a terminal emulator not supporting ANSI escape sequences can never support TUIs.
-However, the idea behind `saneterm` is that terminals shouldn't be used to implement TUIs and should instead focus on line-based CLIs.
+However, the idea behind `saneterm` is that terminals shouldn't be used to implement TUIs anyhow and should instead focus on line-based CLIs.
+By focusing on line-based CLIs, a variety of features normally implemented in CLI programs themselves (like readline-keybindings) can be implemented directly in the terminal emulator.

 ## Status